 - 3. The chain securing the log loading arm to the bed frame will be tight.
 Manually push the log loader arm until there is slack in the chain. - 4.
-Unchain the loading arm from the turner arm.

-- 6. When raising the turner lever, the side supports rise first.
+Unchain the loading arm from the turner arm. - Lower the turner lever to completely lower the turner arm.
+Notice that after the turner arm is all the way down, the side support braces will begin to lower.
+Release the turner lever after the turner arm is lowered, but before the side supports begin to lower.
+This stops the log being loaded from damaging the turner and/or falling off the side of the sawmill. - 6.
+When raising the turner lever, the side supports rise first.
 After reaching a fully vertical position, the turner arm will engage and start to rise. - 7.
 Manually lower the log loader so the legs rest on the ground.